-HRM Corporate Real Estate is requesting to amend the Municipal Planning Strategy (MPS) and Land Use By-law (LUB) for Bedford to allow low-density residential uses (single-unit and two-unit dwellings) on a large portion of 18 Scotia Drive, Bedford.
+HRM Corporate Real Estate is asking to change the Municipal Planning Strategy (MPS) and Land Use By-law (LUB) for Bedford.
+The proposal is to allow low-density residential uses (two-unit dwelings) at 18 Scotia Drive, Bedford.
 This proposal cannot be considered under existing MPS policies.

 18 Scotia Drive was home to the Sunnyside Elementary School (Waverley Road Site) from 1952 to 2012 before the school was closed by the Halifax Regional School Board.
 The subject site was conveyed to HRM in 2014.
 After obtaining the subject site, Regional Council declared the subject site as surplus, in accordance with Administrative Order 50, which guides the disposal of surplus real property.

 Subsequently in 2015, Regional Council asked that the property be re-assessed to determine if a portion of the subject site should be retained as open space.
 On February 16, 2016, Regional Council passed a motion declaring that:

 • A southern portion of the lands be retained for a small pocket park;

 • A portion of the lands, opposite of the Bedford By-pass, be retained for the Bedford Educational Centre soccer field; and